oslabs-beta/SpeQL8/README.md

 ___
 ## About
 SpeQL8 enables you to run GraphQL queries on an existing Postgres database and collect request-response metrics per query.
-View and compare query response times from both your database and from a lightning fast Redis cache.
+View and compare query response times from both your database and from a lightning fast Redis cache, all in the comfort and security of your local development environment.

 Upload a .sql or .tar file to spin up your postgres database from SpeQL8 or simply plug in a Postgres database client URL (e.g. ElephantSQL).